percona/pxb-docs/docs/backup_scenarios/incremental_backup.md

 only
 all the data that has changed since the last backup.

+!!! note

-**NOTE**: Incremental backups on the MyRocks storage engine do not determine if an earlier full backup or incremental backup contains the same files. **Percona XtraBackup** copies all the MyRocks files each time it takes a backup.
+    Incremental backups on the MyRocks storage engine do not determine if an earlier full backup or incremental backup contains the same files. **Percona XtraBackup** copies all the MyRocks files each time it takes a backup.

 You can perform many incremental backups between each full backup, so you can